 C++ is a programming language that is considered the gold standard in game programming, and many people even call it the best coding language for games.
 This is an oversimplification of sorts, as what people really mean when they say it is that you can do so much with C++.
-Since its release in 1985, C++ has undergone many updates and iterations.
-The language is widely praised for its advanced capabilities (like memory management), but derided for the difficulty of learning it.
+Since its release in 1985, C++ has undergone many updates and iterations, making it one of the most functional languages of game development.
+C++ is widely praised for its advanced capabilities (like memory management), but derided for the difficulty of learning it.
 Nevertheless, it remains one of the most popular choices in coding today.
 Apart from the appeal of its features and functionality, its popularity can also be attributed to Unreal Engine, an incredibly popular game engine known to practically anyone who knows how to make a game in C++.
 Another major advantage of C++ is the abundance of libraries and frameworks available for ease of development.

 Examples of games made with C++:

 The C# (pronounced as “C Sharp”) language is more recent than C++, being released in 2000 by Microsoft.
 It was heavily inspired by Java and C++, but is unique enough to set itself apart from them.
 The release of C# is closely tied to the .NET Framework, which was released at the same time.
 The .NET framework provides developers with all of the tools to develop web applications and other solutions.
 C# is widely regarded as one of the best languages for introducing newcomers to game programming.
-It is easy to master, but runs a bit slower than C++ and does not leave as many features exposed to developers.
+It is easy to master, but runs a bit slower than C++ and does not leave as many features exposed to game developers.
 Perhaps the biggest advantage of coding with C# is Unity, an engine running on C# that rivals Unreal in popularity and proliferation.
-Most of the best Unity games are global hits playable on consoles and mobile devices.
+Most Unity game developers are indie, but their products quite frequently appeal on consoles and mobile devices.